arnavthareja/chess/README.md

 ### In the Ed workspace

-In Ed, you can simply run `./chess.sh` to start the game.
+In Ed, you can simply open the terminal and run `./chess.sh` to start the game.

 ### Running locally